patstam/git-exile/README.md

 ### `push`

 push is used to push your local objects to the remote repository.
-Currently it just takes a list of repositories whose objects to push:
+It works similarly to pull, but instead pushes the appropriate objects to the remote repository.
+For example:

-    git exile push example
+    git exile push .

+This will look for exiled files in the current directory and all subdirectories, and push the objects corresponding to the current version to the remote repository.